yuzadef/BB/access control.md

 # idor & broken access control

 ## testing workflow
-1. register multiple accounts for testing purposes
+***1. register multiple accounts for testing purposes***

-2. locate a session identifier and other cookies that is important
+***2. locate a session identifier and other cookies that is important***
 - could be in request headers, body requests or even the url
 - simplify the headers, requests or the url until you can't longer get data for the user
 - use developer tools and check if cookies has HttpOnly flag (usually cookies that is important have the flag)
+- if the application uses JWTs
+  	- determine the algorithm used
+  	- tamper with the payloads to find out which parameter is being used to pull out the larger data set of a user
+  	- compare the token with another user and see what differs

 ## tips & tricks
 ***1. password reset poisoning via parameter tampering***